sourjya123/Robot/README.md

 # Robot
 1. http://localhost:1234/robot/position ---> this will find the current position of a bot and also save as csv.
-This is POST Api.
+This is POST Api.<br>
-step1: open postman
+step1: open postman<br>
-step2: select body and also select raw as json
+step2: select body and also select raw as json<br>
-step3: paste the below request
+step3: paste the below request<br>
 {

    "Position":{